ddssamu3l/DeepSeekVsCodeExtension/README.md

-# LoCopilot - AI Coding Assistant That Runs Locally On Your Computer
+# LoCopilot - Locally-Running AI Coding Helper
 - This is a AI coding agent Vs Code extension powered by Ollama's latest open-source models
 - The coding agent has full context of the user's opened files and selected texts.